Fish consumption advisory

 Pool 2 is open to year around fishing.
-Fishing for walleye, sauger, largemouth bass and smallmouth bass is restricted to catch and release only.
-All walleye, sauger, largemouth bass and smallmouth bass must be returned to the water immediately.
+Fishing for walleye, sauger, largemouth bass and smallmouth bass is restricted to catch and release only and these species must be returned to the water immediately.

-- Collect samples to test for the presence or absence of V.H.S. virus.
+- Collect samples to test for the presence of V.H.S. virus.

 - Conduct special assessments if staff are available.

-Pool 2 contains Eurasian water milfoil and zebra mussels.
+Pool 2 contains several aquatic invasive species.
+Eurasian water milfoil, flowering rush and zebra mussels are present in addition to silver carp and bighead carp.
 Remove all visible plant material from your boat, boat trailer, and other boating gear before leaving the river.
 In addition, drain water from the motor, livewell, bilge and transom wells at the ramp or access before leaving the river.